diginod/bordel.app/README.md

-# bordel.app
+Hi there!
 This is the bordel.app site.

 admin@diginod.com